Optimize your future.

 Evaluate the role of healthcare delivery as it relates to individual and organizational differences.

 Classes are delivered in a HyFlex format offering both hybrid and online options with one-course at a time over 5-week blocks.
-Our hybrid model offers flexibility to students from outside the greater Sacramento region as classes meet Friday evenings from 5-8pm and Saturdays from 8am to 2pm with every 2nd and 4th week online.
-Students will complete 39-units (13 courses) in 24-months.
+Our hybrid model offers flexibility to students from within and outside the greater Sacramento region with a convenient schedule to balance your commitments.
+Students will complete 39-units (13 courses) in two academic years.